 – Marketplace entrepreneurs should resist the temptation to accelerate growth before figuring out an optimal supply-demand fit—that is, when buyers are as happy to purchase the products or services as providers are to supply them.
 This may mean waiting much longer than conventional companies do to scale a new offering.

 When you have finally validated that your platform is working well enough and your liquidity numbers are promising, it is time to get as much attention as possible with a marketing launch.
 This launch should be used to build initial momentum and attract a large group of users in one go.
-As Benjamin Edelman notes in his excellent essay How to Launch Your Digital Platform, this can significantly help in reaching critical scale.
+As Benjamin Edelman notes in his excellent essay How to Launch Your Digital Platform, this can significantly help in reaching a critical scale.

 How to do a marketing launch